NY Senate District 6

 Farmingdale Read More

 Farmingdale sits near the eastern end of what was the Hempstead Plains-the vast, treeless prairie then covering what is now central Nassau County.
-Englishman Thomas Powell purchased about 15 square miles, including the area that became Farmingdale, from the Marsapeque Indians for 140 pounds in 1695.
+Englishman Thomas Powell purchased about 15 square miles, including the area that became Farmingdale, from the Marsapeque Native Americans for 140 pounds in 1695.
 He and his children divided the land into lots and began more than a dozen decades of agriculture in the area.

-Real estate speculator Ambrose George opened a general store in Hardscrabble in 1841 and bought several acres of land.
-He changed the name of the hamlet to Farmingdale by 1845, subdivided his land and laid out streets.
+Real estate speculator Ambrose George opened a general store in 1841 and bought several acres of land.
+He changed the name of the hamlet from Hardscrabble to Farmingdale by 1845, subdivided his land and laid out streets.
 Within a few decades, industry began to locate in Farmingdale, including a lumberyard, a brickworks and at least six pickle factories.
 The bricks were used for buildings as near as Garden City and as far as Chicago.

 The village incorporated in 1904.
 The farms provided an impetus for the state to establish the Agricultural and Technical College in 1914.
 Many of the remaining farms were bought out in the years after World War I, when aircraft companies - particularly Liberty - looked for manufacturing space.
 The industrialization resulted in the doubling of the village's population by the mid-1930s.
 The last open spaces were taken by the post-World War II building boom.